-The Stage 1 background study determined that five sites are within one kilometre of the Study Area, one of which is within the Study Area.
-Background research determined the Study Area requires archaeological assessment.
+The Stage 1 background study determined three previously registered archaeological sites are located within one kilometre of the Study Area, none of which are located within 50 metres of the Preferred Alternatives.
+The property inspection determined that parts of the Preferred Alternatives exhibit archaeological potential and will require archaeological assessment.